AleoNet/welcome/documentation/guides/introduction/01_quick_start.md

 ![program.json](images/program_json.png)

 :::tip
-The length of the application name should be at least 10 characters to optimize deployment costs.
-Deployment fees increase exponentially (base^10) for each character fewer than 10, so shorter names lead to significantly higher costs.
-Using a name with 10 or more characters helps keep deployment costs reasonable.
+The length of the application name should be at least 10 characters.
+Deployment costs are higher for names shorter than 10 characters.
 :::

 :::info